-Incident #2 Excessive airborne dust causing material harm to the environment or significant incluent "Z impact to community Actions Required: If loading fly ash or cement is causing significant dust emissions that is leaving site and is likely to cause material harm to the environment or significant impacts to the community, operation shall cease Employees, Contractor/Visitor to notify site representative of issue immediately Contact all relevant people/department (refer to Immediate Reporting Contact Sheet) Dust suppression activity to commence immediately at the source of the dust, if it has not been previously Alarm raising Any personnel involved or witnessing incident to report to immediate supervisor and PIRMP actions to be implemented.
-Emergency Controller Mick Bullock or alternative site Supervisor - Site Manager Call service provider (Site Manager) Snill Kit (Supervisor) Scale of incident incident would be localised to the area surrounding silos, with minimal external inipact.
+Incident [#] 2 Excessive airborne dust causing material harm to the environment or significant impact to community Actions Required: If loading fly ash or cement is causing significant dust emissions that is leaving site and is likely to cause material harm to the environment or significant impacts to the community, operation shall cease Employees, Contractor/Visitor to notify site representative of issue immediately Contact all relevant people/department (refer to Immediate Reporting Contact Sheet) Dust suppression activity to commence immediately at the source of the dust, if it has not been previously Alarm raising Any personnel involved or witnessing incident to report to immediate supervisor and PIRMP actions to be implemented.
+Emergency Controller Mick Bullock or alternative site Supervisor - Site Manager Call service provider (Site Manager) Spill Kit (Supervisor) Scale of incident Incident would be localised to the area surrounding silos, with minimal external impact.
 Evacuate Only if fire or explosion potential exists.
 Site Manager and any advice provided by Fire Dept. as part of attendance after immediate notification.
-Communications Internal: Frank Murhane Greg Johnson - Environmental Sustainability Manager External mandatory: a Immediate Departing Contact Sheet to be used External non-mandatory: N/A Rescuer / respondent + As per Site Emergency Plan or Fire Department as part of Immediate Reporting safety checks Rescue + First Aid As per Site Emergency Plan or Fire Department as part of Immediate Reporting Clean up and Service Provider to advise on required clean-up for dust impacts off-site service riovider to davise on required clean up for dust impacts on site.
-Waste disposal Reporting and re- See SOPs: preparedness Incident Notification SOP (GRP-HSE0-3-02)
+Communications Internal: Frank Murnane Greg Johnson - Senior Environment Business Partner External mandatory: • Immediate Reporting Contact Sheet to be used External non-mandatory: N/A Rescuer / respondent + safety checks As per Site Emergency Plan or Fire Department as part of Immediate Reporting Rescue + First Aid As per Site Emergency Plan or Fire Department as part of Immediate Reporting Clean up and Waste disposal Service Provider to advise on required clean-up for dust impacts off-site.
+Reporting and re- preparedness See SOPs:Incident Notification SOP (GRP-HSEQ-3-02)